danfayal/GenesisESP_Modem/README.md

 I will not teach how to compile a ROM using SGDK.
 I suggest going to the SGDK repository or searching for several videos that teach how to compile a ROM.

 I will leave the compiled ROM available for download here.
-To test the project, put the ROM on your Everdrive, make the connections of the ESP32 with the game console, and then just wait to see the messages.
+To test the project, upload the ESP32 sketch to your board and put the example ROM on your Everdrive, make the connections of the ESP32 with the game console, and then just wait to see the messages.

 # DOES IT WORK ON EMULATORS?